walterfan/webrtc_note/_sources/0.tutorial/learning_path.rst.txt

 Week 1
 =======================================

 #.
-Learn WebRTC basic concepts, API and specs
+Learn WebRTC basic concepts and specs
 #.
-Learn WebRTC basic flow and Write an example of P2P call
-#.
 Learn Media Capture and Screen Sharing
 #.
-Media Recorder
+Media Recording and transimission
 #.
 Audio API and worklet
 #.
 Video API and Canvas
 #.
-Offer/Answer and SDP
+WebRTC Session Establishment
+#.
+Write an example of P2P call

 Week 2
 =======================================

 #.
-RTP
+RTP and Extension
 #.
-RTCP
+RTCP and Extension
 #.
-RTP header extension
+SDP and Offer/Answer model
 #.
 Do testing and capture/analyze packets by tcpdump/wireshark
 #.
 Learn DTLS and SRTP
 #.
 SCTP and Data channel